 Executive assistants usually work directly for company executives and sometimes hold supervisory roles over lower-level support staff.
 They must be highly organized, have good interpersonal skills and possess managerial abilities.
 Additional skills requirements may including being able to prioritize work, communicate effectively and learn new skills as needed.

 Professional organizations offer certification to executive assistants who can prove their proficiency in the field by passing a standardized examination.
 Certification is not required to work as an executive assistant, but many employers prefer to hire certified assistants.

 The International Association of Administrative Professionals (IAAP) offers two designations: Certified Professional Secretary (CPS) and Certified Administrative Professional (CAP).
 The CPS exam has three sections covering fundamental administrative techniques, while the CAP exam has four parts and is slightly more advanced.

 Salary Info and Job Outlook

-According to the U.S. Bureau of Labor Statistics, executive administrative assistants and secretaries earned an average salary of $55,460 in May 2015, compared to general secretaries, who earned an average of $35,200.
-Executive administrative assistant and secretary positions were predicted to see little or no job growth from 2014-2024.
+According to the U.S. Bureau of Labor Statistics, executive administrative assistants and secretaries earned an average salary of $61,550 in May 2018, compared to general secretaries, who earned an average of $38,030.
+Executive administrative assistant and secretary positions were predicted to see a sharp decline of 20% from 2018-2028.
 Applicants with bachelor's degrees should have an advantage in the hiring process.

 While executive assistants earn significantly more than an administrative assistant or secretary, projected job growth is not expected to be good for the next ten years.
 A candidate could become more qualified for this position with some post-secondary education or by passing a certification exam.